Welcome to GitLab! We're glad to have you here!

 - Lock files to prevent conflicts

-- Leverage your continuous delivery method with Canary Deployments
+- Leverage continuous delivery method with Canary Deployments

 You can also integrate GitLab with numerous third-party applications, such as Mattermost, Microsoft Teams, HipChat, Trello, Slack, Bamboo CI, JIRA, and a lot more.

-In GitLab, you can create projects for numerous reasons, such as, host your code, use it as an issue tracker, collaborate on code, and continuously build, test, and deploy your app with built-in GitLab CI/CD.
+In GitLab, you can create projects to host your code, track issues, collaborate on code, and continuously build, test, and deploy your app with built-in GitLab CI/CD.
 Or, you can do it all at once, from one single project.